 Bhanda Shana Jain Temple

-The Jain temple is dedicated to the 5th tirthankar Sumatinatha.
-Apparently, there is a legend that says that 40,000 kilograms of ghee was used when the temple was built!
+The Jain temple is dedicated to the 5th Tirthankar Sumatinatha.
+Apparently, there is a legend that says that 40,000 kilograms of ghee were used when the temple was built!

 I was absolutely blown away by the beauty of this temple and could have spent hours admiring all the paintings.

 It’s a must-visit but it will get extremely busy in the evening time so if you don’t want the crowds I’d visit in the morning.

 Bhanda Shana Jain Temple is FREE to visit (but remember to give a donation), its is open 24 hours